PyChina/weekly/content/Issue/issue-366.md

 - [Python 在 Netflix](https://pycoders.com/link/1518/web)
     + AMJITH RAMANUJAM

-A sampling of how Python is used at Netflix: “We use Python through the full content lifecycle, from deciding which content to fund all the way to operating the CDN that serves the final video to 148 million members.”
+A sampling of how Python is used at Netflix: "We use Python through the full content lifecycle, from deciding which content to fund all the way to operating the CDN that serves the final video to 148 million members."

 (`是也乎:`